yasmeenzoubi/human-microbiome-phyloseq-pipeline/README.md

 ## Determining the alpha and beta diversity of the sample population

-The purpose of determining the alpha and beta parameters is to analyze the microbial diversity within tbe subsetted sample (salivary).
+The purpose of determining the alpha and beta parameters is to analyze the microbial diversity within the subsetted sample (salivary).
 Alpha diversity measures the diversity of different microbes within a single sample, where a high alpha diversity indicates high abundance of a certain microbe in a sample (example: saliva), whereas a low diversity a lower abundance.
 On the other hand, beta diversity measures the similarity of microbial species between different samples (example: multiple saliva sample).
 A high beta diversity indicates that there is a difference in composition between samples (example: sample 1 may have more Campylobacter in their saliva while another may have more Neisseria), whereas a low diversity indicates they are similar (both samples have a similar abundance of Prevotella).
-To make this easier to understand, alpha diversity is like to counting the different colors of jelly beans in one jar, while beta diversity is similar to comparing two jars and determining if they have the same jelly bean colors.
+To make this easier to understand, alpha diversity is like counting the different colors of jelly beans in one jar, while beta diversity is similar to comparing two jars and determining if they have the same jelly bean colors.

 ### Alpha Diversity
 Here I will use Shannon the index to calculate the alpha diversity.
 The Shannon index is a useful here since it helps with estimating species richness (number of different species are present in the saliva sample) and evenness (how evenly distributed microbes are).